The Pantheon

 But the Oculus also had a hidden function.
 Because the entrance faces north, direct sunlight can never enter through the door.
 The only light comes from the hole above.
 Every day, a beam of sunlight pours through the Oculus and slowly moves across the walls and floor like the hand of a giant clock.

-On the summer solstice, the beam hits low on the floor.
-On the winter solstice, it barely grazes the top of the dome.
+On the summer solsticeThe longest day of the year, around June 21 — the sun is highest in the sky, the beam hits low on the floor.
+On the winter solsticeThe shortest day of the year, around December 21 — the sun is lowest in the sky, it barely grazes the top of the dome.
 And on April 21st — the legendary birthday of Rome itself — the midday sun streams through the Oculus and perfectly illuminates the entrance doorway.
 Historians believe this was designed so that when the Emperor walked through the door on Rome's birthday, he would be bathed in a spotlight of sunlight, as if the gods themselves were shining on him.

 Interactive · Seasons